Merchandising wants Ward. You sign the contract.

 - ×Renewals come back 30% higher with no leverage and no benchmark

-- ✓MSA, DPA, SOC 2 II, and architecture review available before signature
+- ✓MSA, DPA, SOC 2 Type II (in progress), and architecture review available before signature

 - ✓Month-to-month contracts.
 No multi-year lock-in.
 No auto-renew traps